TermuxHackz/Apple-trivia-bot/README.md

 - `/about`: Show information about the bot
 - `/ping`: Check if the bot is running
 - `/uptime`: Check how long the bot has been running
+- `/suggestion [sugggestion]` - Send your feedback or suggestion to bot owner

 ## Trivia System